 - University of Reading

-CAVIAR addresses the component of the absorption of electromagnetic radiation by water vapour which varies relatively slowly with wavelength, known as the water vapour continuum.
+CAVIAR addressed the component of the absorption of electromagnetic radiation by water vapour which varies relatively slowly with wavelength, known as the water vapour continuum.

 The continuum has a significant impact on fluxes of infrared radiation and atmospheric cooling rates, with consequences for understanding the effect of water vapour on both the present-day climate, in climate change, and in remote sensing of the atmosp here.

-NEW!
-The Special Issue of the Royal Society's will be meeting "Water in the Gas Phase" (13-14 June 2011) which includes many continuum-related papers (including several from CAVIAR) is now published.
-The following link has more details: Special Issue of Phil.Trans.Roy.Soc.A
+The Special Issue of the Royal Society's meeting "Water in the Gas Phase" (13-14 June 2011) which includes many continuum-related papers (including several from CAVIAR) can be found here: Special Issue of Phil.Trans.Roy.Soc.A